-Reward charts for kids have proved to be effective means of encouraging good behavior among children, especially those between the ages of 3-9.
-There are various reward charts for kids that parents, teachers, or caregivers can choose from, but choosing a reward system that works for a particular kid depends on the child’s age, temperament, interests, and what behavior the caregiver is explicitly trying to instill.
+These charts for kids have proved to be effective means of encouraging good behavior among children, especially those between the ages of 3-9.
+There are various types that parents, teachers, or caregivers can choose from, but choosing a reward system that works for a particular kid depends on the child’s age, temperament, interests, and what behavior the caregiver is explicitly trying to instill.

-Reward charts offer children tangible incentives to complete tasks they dislike doing, and they offer parents, teachers, and caregivers great peace of mind.
-These charts can help build good habits, help with children’s development, and instill a sense of routine while focusing on the child’s good behavior positively and in an empowering way.
+These charts offer children tangible incentives to complete tasks they dislike doing, and they offer parents, teachers, and caregivers great peace of mind.
+They can help build good habits, help with children’s development, and instill a sense of routine while focusing on the child’s good behavior positively and in an empowering way.

-Nonetheless, caregivers should be aware that in some cases, the reward chart can instill in children the idea that there is no point in completing tasks or chores if they are not rewarded or compensated for them.
-Thus, it is prudent to monitor children’s responses to reward chart systems for ensuring that the system is helping achieve the desired effect.
+Nonetheless, caregivers should be aware that in some cases, the chart can instill in children the idea that there is no point in completing tasks or chores if they are not rewarded or compensated for them.
+Thus, it is prudent to monitor children’s responses to it for ensuring that the system is helping achieve the desired effect.